Kentucky: Elderly whites protest for slain Black woman

 LOUISVILLE, Ky.
 (AP) - Unable to march in the streets, a group of white senior citizens staged a sit-in outside the home of Kentucky’s attorney general to demand justice for Breonna Taylor on Thursday.

-One of them ended up getting arrested and six others were given citations.
+One of them ended up getting arrested and six others were given citations, police said.

 More than a dozen protesters gathered on the front lawn of Attorney General Daniel Cameron’s suburban Louisville home.
 They sat in chairs they brought and held up signs that included: “Grannies for Breonna,” and “Listen to Your Elders, Black Lives Matter,” said 78-year-old protester Dotti Lockhart.